folkzb/magalu/script-qa/cli-doc/dbaas/instances/stop/help.md

 ## Product catalog:
 - Flags:
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-- --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
-Akin to '! get -w'
-- --exchange string               Exchange (default "dbaas-internal")
 - -h, --help                          help for stop
-- --instance-id uuid              Instance Id (required)
+- --instance-id uuid              Value referring to instance Id. (required)
 - -v, --version                       version for stop

 ## Other commands: